¿Y Tu Abuela Donde Esta?

-¿Y Tu Abuela Donde Esta? (¿Y tu agüela, aonde ejtá? in the Puerto Rican dialect) is a poem by Puerto Rican poet Fortunato Vizcarrondo (1899 – 1977), which has been recorded both as songs and as poetry by many Latin American artists, most notably the Afro-Cuban artist Luis Carbonell.
-The phrase, translated from the Spanish means "and where is your grandmother?", but the poem is recited in a Spanish dialect as if spoken by an Afro-Puerto Rican.
+¿Y Tu Abuela Donde Esta? (¿Y tu agüela, aonde ejtá? in the Puerto Rican dialect) is a poem by Puerto Rican poet Fortunato Vizcarrondo (1899 – 1977), which has been recorded both as songs and as poetry by many Latin American artists, most notably the puerto rican artist Juan Boria.
+The phrase, translated from the Spanish means "and where is your grandmother?", but the poem is recited in a Puerto Rican dialect as if spoken by an Afro-Puerto Rican.